craig-m/mpcontainer/music/db/readme.txt

 # Readme.txt

-The MPD music folder - put your mp3 here!
+The MPD music folder - put your music files here!

-In the container the path is /var/lib/mpd/music/
+In the container the path is /music/

 For testing there are some good, free, and legal albums you can download: